With a new feature added to Thexyz email security strategy, you can now enable DomainKeys Identified Mail (DKIM) signing for your domain’s email.

 See this guide for adding DKIM to your domain.
 If you would like more information or assistance in enabling DKIM authentication for your domain’s email, please contact Thexyz Support Team.

-And as always, visit Thexyz to find out more about our hosted email solutions and ways we help businesses of all sizes put efficient and secure email solutions in place.
+As always, visit Thexyz to find out more about our hosted email solutions and ways we help businesses of all sizes put efficient and secure email solutions in place.